Discover Carinthia's highest vineyard

 One last small clearing had to be climbed before the highest vineyard in Carinthia finally revealed itself.
 Indeed - at 880 metres above sea level, surrounded by breathtaking natural scenery, away from the road and civilization, wine grows.

-A sip of refreshing Uhudler refreshed us after the hike before we started the tour through the vineyard with Ernestine Berger.
-She told us what motivated her to grow her own wine.
-In 2012, the hard-working winemaker started to build an access road to her south-facing slope on her own initiative and then planted the first vines.
-A very special feature is that the area where the vineyard is located has a microclimate zone, which makes viticulture in this region possible at all.
+A sip of refreshing Uhudler wine refreshed us after the hike, before we set off on a tour of the vineyard with Ernestine Berger.
+She told us what inspired her to start growing her own wine.
+In 2012, the hardworking winemaker took the initiative to have an access road built to her south-facing slope so she could then plant the first vines.
+What makes this particularly special is that the area where the vineyard is located has a microclimate, which is what makes viticulture in this region possible in the first place.

-The winegrower has now planted 1,600 vines of the Regent, Zweigelt, Merlot and Rössler varieties and looks after these vines all by herself.
-Whether pruning the vines, tying or mowing.
-She only gets help from friends and acquaintances during the harvest.
-But she loves this work and puts all her energy and love into her "alpine" vineyard.
+The winemaker has now planted 1,600 vines of the Regent, Zweigelt, Merlot, and Rössler varieties and tends to them all by herself.
+Whether it’s pruning the vines, tying them up, or mowing, she does it all herself.
+She only enlists the help of friends and acquaintances during the harvest.
+But she loves this work and pours all her energy and love into her “alpine” vineyard.

 After the tour, we were really looking forward to tasting the organic wine.
 The winemaker only uses natural fertilizers and "brews" her own manure from nettles, for example.

-The cozy garden table was already invitingly set.
-There was a huge cheese platter with different types of cheese, all made by Sylvia herself.
+The cozy garden table had already been invitingly set.
+There was a huge cheese platter with various types of cheese, all made by Sylvia herself.
 She uses the milk from her two cows to make her own cheese.
-The winemaker baked her own bread and we were allowed to help ourselves.
+The winemaker had baked her own bread, and we were invited to help ourselves.
 It was simply delicious.

 The snack was accompanied by 3 wines for tasting.
 A Zweigelt from 2015 and 2016 and a Cuvee from last year.
 We have to say - we are thrilled and couldn't believe that such tasty wines are produced in this location.